To learn more about Python expressions, see Calculate Field Python examples.

 To learn more about SQL expressions, see Calculate field values.

-When used with a selected set of features, such as those created from a query in the Make Feature Layer or Select Layer By Attribute tool, this tool will only update the selected records.
+When used with a selected set of features, such as those created from a query using the Make Feature Layer or Select Layer By Attribute tool, this tool will only update the selected records.

 The calculation can only be applied to one field per operation.
 To apply multiple calculations, use the Calculate Fields tool.